pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Tutorial-Setup/Rpm-Measurement.md

 ## Bidirectional DSHOT

-Several features of Rotorflight require telemetry data for the motor speed such as the Govenor and RPM Filtering.
+Several features of Rotorflight require telemetry data for the motor speed such as the Governor and RPM Filtering.
 One method for the FC to get this motor speed is via Bidirectional DSHOT.
 Bidirectional DSHOT is an ESC protocol which enables communications in both directions between the FC and the ESC.
 The speed command can be sent by the FC to the ESC and the ESC responds by sending the current motor eRPM (electrical RPM).

 From the **Motors** tab in Rotorflight Configurator select an DSHOT ESC protocol (DSHOT150-DSHOT600) and enable Bidirectional DSHOT.
 This requires ESC firmware that supports Bidirectional DSHOT.